Currently being updated. Thank you for your patience.

 & Holdable Bowls

-Originally For Windgate ITE 2018 at the Center for Art in Wood
+Begun at Windgate ITE 2018 at the Center for Art in Wood

 My favorite thing about wood furniture comes from running my hands across it and imagining I can feel its maker’s experience.
 One of the most beautiful parts about learning a craft is being granted the power to read into the stories that objects carry.
 The hand lives on in the things that it has done.